bbjimmy/bookmarker/README.md

 to web sites ) for the  Haiku Operating System.

 To Build:
-yab-IDE must be installed in a PM version of Haiku.
+yab-IDE 2.2.4 or higher must be installed in a recent PM version of Haiku.
+Requires resattr, a command line tool added recently to Haiku.

 Open a Terminal and change to the directory you unzipped Bookmarker to and type: